 The risk exists that recessionary economic conditions may adversely affect the Company more than it has experienced to date.
 To mitigate these economic and other risks, the Company has a broader product offering than most competitors and has historically been a leader in innovation and new product development in the industry.
-The Company is continuing this strategy through the development, marketing and sales efforts for two still emerging products for the industry.
-In addition to new product development strategy, in 2014 the Company begins its sixth year of a long-term commitment to lean manufacturing and continuous improvements in manufacturing.
-As a by-product of our commitment to lean manufacturing, the Company believes this strategy will help reduce its overall future manufacturing costs.
+The Company is continuing this strategy through the development, marketing and sales efforts for its new products.
+The Company continues it lean efforts for both manufacturing and administrative activities and made great strides in moving forward during 2014.
+Management has made a broader commitment to lean in 2015 by entering an agreement with a prior Toyota production manager to assist the Company in its lean journey.